Estelle Evans

 Estelle Rolle Evans (October 1, 1906 – July 20, 1985) was a Bahamian-American actress during the 20th century.
 Some of her more famous appearances were in the movies The Quiet One (1948), To Kill a Mockingbird (1962), and The Learning Tree (1969).

-Evans was the sister of actresses Rosanna Carter and Esther Rolle.
+Evans was the older sister of actresses Rosanna Carter and Esther Rolle.

-Personal life and death
+Biography

-Evans was born Estelle Rolle on October 1, 1906, in Nassau, Bahamas to parents Jonathan and Elizabeth Iris Rolle (née Dames).
+Evans was born Estelle Rolle on October 1, 1906, in Exuma, Bahamas to parents Jonathan and Elizabeth Iris Rolle (née Dames).
 She was the oldest of 18 children.
-Her sisters include actresses Rosanna Carter and Esther Rolle.

-Evans was married to Walter Evans.
-The two had three daughters.
+Her father moved to Florida to work for the railway; the family followed in 1920.

+Evans attended Florida Memorial College or Florida A&M University and became a teacher at Pompano Beach Elementary School.
+She married to Walter Evans, an architectural draftsman and the couple moved to New York City in 1935.
+Evans worked as a teacher at PS 156 in Manhattan.

+In New York, Evans studied drama at Hunter College, and at American Negro Theater alongside Sidney Poitier and Harry Belafonte.

-Evans played Calpurnia in the 1962 film version of To Kill a Mockingbird and acted in several other major movies and television shows.
+Evans played the mother in The Quiet One and Calpurnia in the 1962 film version of To Kill a Mockingbird and acted in several other major movies and television shows.
 For her work in The Learning Tree, she received the NAACP Image Award for Outstanding Actress in a Motion Picture.

 Evans died on July 20, 1985, in New York City, and she was buried in Westview Community Cemetery in Pompano Beach, Florida.
-She was age 78.
+She was age 76.
+She was survived by 1 son and 1 daughter.